Repositioning ASSP for Success

 Our task force guided the development of the recommended strategy and action plan to modify the Society’s systems and structures so ASSP can make business decisions more swiftly and deliver member value more efficiently.
 Their work was informed by research and insights from member and staff experience and external expertise.

-The members of the task force were Lindsay Bell, Wyatt Bradbury, Abby Ferri, Lori Frederic, Matt Herron, Monique Parker, Jose Perez, Rick Pollock, Kathy Seabrook and Royal Willard, a group of members who represent our diverse member community in many ways.
+The members of the task force were Lindsay Bell, Wyatt Bradbury, Abby Ferri, Lori Frederic, Matt Herron, Monique Parker, Jose Perez, Rick Pollock, Kathy Seabrook and Royal Willard.
+These members represent our diverse member community in many ways.
 Brad Giles, 2020-21 President-Elect, and Christine Sullivan, 2020-21 Senior Vice President, co-chaired the task force.
 Deb Roy, 2020-21 President, and CEO Jennifer McNelly were ex-officio members.

 Recommended Governance Change